Kota Junction railway station

-Kota Junction railway station is major railway junction on the West Central railway network of India which serves Kota in Rajasthan.
-It is the headquarters of Kota railway division of West Central Railway zone.
+Kota Junction railway station (station code: KOTA) is an NSG-2 category junction railway station in Kota, Rajasthan, on the New Delhi–Mumbai main line.
+It serves as the headquarters of the Kota Division of West Central Railway and is one of the major railway junctions on the route.

 Background

 Kota is an important station on the New Delhi–Mumbai main line and has direct connectivity with all major cities in the country.
 More than 220 trains make a halt at the station.
 Many important trains originate from Kota including Patna–Kota Express, Kota-Hazrat Nizamuddin Jan Shatabdi Express, Kota-Hisar Express, Kota-Dehradun Nanda Devi Express, Kota-Shree Mata Vaishno Devi Katra Express, Damoh–Kota Passenger, Indore–Kota Intercity Express and Kota–Shri Ganganagar Superfast Express.